ipython-contrib/jupyter_contrib_nbextensions/README.md

 For instance, to prettify code, see the [code-prettify] nbextension, or to refactor python 2 code for python 3, see the [2to3] extension.
 These nbextensions are defined as simple plugins of the main KernelExecOnCells library.
-Defining such a plugin is described in the last section below.
+Defining such a plugin, [jupyter-autopep8], is described in the last section below.

 Compatible Kernels